 No homeowner wants to face a water heater problem.
-In fact, it’s a plumbing problem that most would go out of their way to avoid if they could.
+It’s a plumbing problem that most would go out of their way to avoid if they could.
 Since your home’s water heater is most likely the most expensive component of your indoor plumbing system, problems can be disheartening.